bdickason/sunflower/README.md

 ## Scale

-Samll neighborhoods and other loosely connected groups will buy/build devices to join and extend the network.
+Small neighborhoods and other loosely connected groups will buy/build devices to join and extend the network.
 We hope to start with neighborhoods that are near backbone providers to avoid paying money to entrenched carriers.

 ## Bandwidth Usage